nreid/ebv/README.md

 We need to aggregate and modify reference files to map against.
 The total RNA libraries have ERCC spike-ins added.
 The small RNA libraries have ExiSeq small RNA spike-ins added.
 All samples (except controls) are either infected by, or transfected with, Epstein-Barr virus in full or in part.

+I use the script [`08_get_genomes.sh`](/scripts/08_get_genomes.sh).

+In short, I pull a bunch of files from NCBI, ENSEMBL, and the manufacturer of the spike-ins (with the exception of the ExiSEQ sequences, which I couldn't find, so I'm using the file from `/labs/Oneill/jules`).

+I generate modified reference transcriptomes by appending the ENSEMBL transcripts for coding genes and ncRNA with either the small RNA spike-ins for the small RNA analysis (`small_transcripts.fa`) or the ERCC spike-ins for the total RNA analysis (`total_transcripts.fa`).

+This script will be updated to create a modified reference genome/annotation pair as well to do genome-based quantification.

+______________

+The analysis pathways now diverge sufficiently that they will be documented separately.

+## Total RNA libraries